 Music is so powerful because it's dynamic.
 When you listen to a song, you experience a beginning, middle, and end to a story all within the span of a couple of minutes.
 Melodies and chord progressions drive the song, but what leads us to a sense of revolution?
 That's where cadences in music come in.

 Understanding cadence is essential for becoming a stronger musician and creator.
-Below, we'll dive into the different types of cadences in music and explain how cadence works within a song.
+Below, we'll dive into what cadence is, the different types of cadences in music, and explain how cadence works within a song.
 Let's jump into it!

 What Is Cadence In Music?